datafordemocracy/PublicInterestData2018/resources/updates.md

 ### Group 2

+* BA: 1.
+Read two articles alloted to me and wrote a brief summary and how that fits into our analysis.
+A few questions popped up while doing so which migh be helpful in our analysis.
+2. Cleaned the redundant code in the R file and upated it on github.
+Created a pull request to include the changes in the original file.
+3. Created 3 types of race variables and created vizualizations for almost all the decison points.
+Have few questions on how to formulate the problem for few decision points.

 ## 2018-03-02
 * MC: pulled together some articles -- from the research synthesis and a search in web of science of work since 2011 -- read abstracts, downloaded ones that seemed most relevant, skimmed to situate it within our work, and sent out summary info to lab; sent race coding instructions.
 Downoaded and wrangled ACS 5-year estimates to generate estimates of children by race in Cville, merged with summary data on referrals by race (see `prep_basedisp.R`) and started lookiing at data (see `analysis_basedisp.R`).
 Updated GitHub and webpages with agenda.